JacobJanzen/J5-Pocket-Monsters-Database/front_end/README.md

 # Front End
 Basically only set up Electron and Vue, no content has been started (Oct15).
+Anyone wishing to view/work with the front end must install the node modules (listed below) in the front_end directory locally.
 ## Project setup
 In order to install electron node modules
 ```